wireservice/agate/docs/tutorial.rst

 Computing new columns
 =====================

-In addition to "column-wise" calculations there are also "row-wise" calculations.
-These calculations go through a :class:`.Table` row-by-row and derive a new column using the existing data.
-To perform row calculations in agate we use subclasses of :class:`.Computation`.
+In addition to "column-wise" :mod:`.aggregations` there are also "row-wise" :mod:`.computations`.
+Computations go through a :class:`.Table` row-by-row and derive a new column using the existing data.
+To perform row computations in agate we use subclasses of :class:`.Computation`.

-When one or more instances of :class:`.Computation` are applied to a :class:`.Table`, a new table is created with additional columns.
+When one or more instances of :class:`.Computation` are applied with the :meth:`.Table.compute` method, a new table is created with additional columns.

 Question: **How long did individuals remain in prison before being exonerated?**

 To answer this question we will apply the :class:`.Change` computation to the ``convicted`` and ``exonerated`` columns.
 All that :class:`.Change` does is compute the difference between two numbers.
-(In this case each of these columns contains an integer year, but agate does have features for working with dates too.)
+(In this case each of these columns contain is :class:`.Number` type, but this will also work with :class:`.Date` or :class:`.DateTime`)

 .. code-block:: python